Overview

 Global Settings Integration

-During database setup, DeployStack automatically initializes global settings that configure the application.
-This process is database-aware and handles database-specific limitations:Automatic Initialization
+During database setup, DeployStack automatically initializes global settings that configure the application:Automatic Initialization

 The global settings system:- Loads setting definitions from all modules in